Skip to main content

 Heard of it but not sure what it is?
 Basingstoke Festival showcases international and national arts and cultural organisations alongside a number of local artists.
 You’ll find outdoor art performances in theatre, live music, dance, circus, acrobatics and much more in locations across Basingstoke and Deane.

-The Festival runs from Friday 20 June to Sunday 6 July with free street theatre across the three weekends taking place in the town centre and across Basingstoke and Deane.
+The festival runs from Friday 19 June to Sunday 5 July with free street theatre over the three weekends, taking place in Basingstoke town centre and across Basingstoke and Deane.

 This year’s must see acts